GraphQL for Sui RPC

 Serve GraphQL to your own applications or to other builders and third-party services.

-Working with the GraphQL serviceβ
+Working with the GraphQL service

 The GraphQL service is deployed as a single binary implementing a stateless, horizontally scalable service.
 Queries are served with data from one or more of a Postgres-compatible database (filters over historical data), Archival Service (point lookups), Consistent Store (live data), or full node (execution and simulation), based on need.
 Access to these stores must be configured with the service on start-up, otherwise the service might fail to respond correctly to requests.
-More details on how to set up, configure, and run the service is available in its README.
+More details on how to set up, configure, and run the service are available in its README.

 Requests to GraphQL are subject to various limits, to ensure resources are shared fairly between clients.
 Each limit is configurable, and the values configured for an instance can be queried through Query.serviceConfig.
 Requests that do not meet limits return with an error.
 The following limits are in effect: